-It might also help to create a calendar for your group so that everyone is on the same page.
-You can create a group calendar on google calendars, or you can print one out to pass out to everyone.
+It might also help to create a calendar for your group so that everyone is on the same page (literally).
+You can create a group calendar on Google Calendars, or you can print one out to pass out to everyone.

 Whether you're meeting online or in person, you'll need to format your group discussions.
 If you come to group discussions unprepared, or without someone to help lead the discussion, you might end up with lots of awkward silences.

-To avoid long silences in your group discussion, come with a list of interesting questions about the section you all just read.
-You can also send a question or two from this list to everyone before you meet, and have everyone prepare their own answers beforehand.
-That way everyone has already thought of some things to say.
+To avoid long silences in your meetups come with a list of interesting discussion questions about the section you all just read.
+You can also send a list of discussion questions to everyone before the meeting so everyone can come prepared.

 Payday Loans are also commonly referred to as Cash Advances, Payday Advances, Payday Advance Loans, and Fast Cash Loans.
 Check City does not usually utilize traditional credit checks as part of the payday loan approval process.
 However, Check City may, at its discretion, verify application information by using national consumer loan underwriting databases that may include information relating to previous cash advance transactions that Check City may take into consideration in the approval process.
 Actual loan amounts vary.
 See Rates and Fees for specific information and requirements.
 Products or services offered to customers may vary based on customer eligibility and applicable state or federal law.
 Some customers applying for payday loans or installment loans may be required to submit additional documentation due to state law and qualification criteria.
 CheckCity.com provides loan services in: Alabama, Alaska, California, Hawaii, Idaho, Kansas, Missouri, Nevada, Texas, Utah, Washington, Wisconsin, and Wyoming.
 Customer Notice: A single payday advance is typically for two to four weeks.
 However, borrowers often use these loans over a period of months, which can be expensive.
 Payday advances are not recommended as long-term financial solutions.
 Loan proceeds issued through our website are generally deposited via ACH for next business day delivery if approved by 8pm CT Mon. – Fri.